How to Install a Wooden Floor

 What Safety Equipment Do I Need to Fit Wood Flooring?

-Below is a list of the recommended safety equipment for installing wood flooring:
+Below is a list of the recommended safety equipment for installing a wood floor:

 • Safety goggles